 Where and When is the Alabama Governor’s School Conducted?

-The Alabama Governor’s School is located on Samford University’s campus in Birmingham, AL. The program covers a period of thirteen days and is held during the month of June.
+The Alabama Governor’s School is located on Samford University’s campus in Birmingham, AL. The program covers a period of thirteen days and will be held June 12–24, 2022.

 What is the Curriculum?